DrMarc/slab/docs/filter.rst

 Filter banks
 ------------
 A :class:`Filter` objects can hold multiple channels, just like a :class:`Sound` object.
-The :meth:`.cos_filterbank` and :meth:`.equalizing_filterbank` methods construct multi-channel filter banks for you, but you can also initialize a :class:`Filter` object with a list of filters, just as you can make a multi-channel sound by initializing a :class:`Sound` object with a list of sounds (both classes inherit this feature from the parent :class:`Signal` class):
+In the following, we will refer to filters with multiple channels as filter banks.
+You can create filter banks the same way you create multi-channel sound (since the :class:`Filter` and :class:`Sound` class both inherit from the parent :class:`Signal` class).
+When you apply a filter bank to a single sound, each filter will be applied to a separate copy of the sound and the :func:`apply` function will return a sound with a number of channels equal to the number of filters in the bank.
+This way you can create, for example, a series of sounds with different frequency bands:

 .. plot::
     :include-source: